madwire-media/firstmate/notes/project-design/structure.md

 * Require clean git before starting
 * Update service version if necessary
 * Hash all of the build artifacts and steps
-* Create a lock file with the current version, hashes, and environment
+* Create a lock file with the current version, hashes, and session info
 * Commit the lock file and changes:
     * Git add [service file] [lock file]
     * Git commit -m "Publish [service]@[version]"